trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 TRIBITS_ADD_ADVANCED_TEST()
 ---------------------------

-Function that creates an advanced test defined using one or more executable commands that is run as a separate CMake script.
+Function that creates an advanced test defined by stringing together one or more executables and/or commands that is run as a separate CMake -P script with very flixible pass/fail criteria.

 This function allows you to add a single CTest test as a single unit that is actually a sequence of one or more separate commands strung together in some way to define the final pass/fail.
+You will want to use this function to add a test instead of ``TRIBITS_ADD_TEST()`` when you need to run more than one command, or you need more sophisticated checking of the test result other than just greping STDOUT (i.e. by running programs to examine output files).

 Usage::